leadweedy/FGA-docs/Running-on-Emulators.md

 ### Nox

-On Nox, FGA needs Root to work.
+On Nox, FGA needs Root to work since MediaProjection doesn't seem to work.

 - Make sure you're using an **Android 7** instance of Nox.
   Use [MultiDrive](https://www.bignox.com/blog/how-to-run-multiple-android-instances-with-nox-app-player/) for managing/creating Nox instances.